 10. A More Modern View - Touhou Youyoumu ~ Perfect Cherry Blossom

 This game in the ongoing Touhou series of "bullet hell" shooters is based on a traditional Japanese legend of a corpse discovered buried beneath a blooming sakura tree.
-The cherry blossom tree in Perfect Cherry Blossom is actually an antagonist, a demonic tree which drains energy and plunges Japan into an eternal winter.
+The cherry blossom tree in Perfect Cherry Blossom is actually an antagonist, a demonic tree that drains energy and plunges Japan into an eternal winter.
 While you won't see too many actual cherry trees in this shooter, the majority of its levels feature bullet patterns inspired by cherry blossom petals blowing in the wind.
 If you want to make your cherry blossom viewing experience more action-packed and modern, definitely give this Touhou entry a try.

 Bonus: "Sakura" Viewing

 Many video-game characters throughout the years have been named "Sakura" in honor of the beautiful cherry blossom flower.
-Please enjoy this relaxing view of them, created by TechRaptor especially for you!
+Please enjoy this relaxing view of them, created by TechRaptor, especially for you!

 Which cherry blossom view on this list is your favorite?
 Are there any that you think should have made the list?
 How will you be celebrating this unique cherry blossom season in 2021?
 Let us know!